thweetkomputer/eloqdoc/README.md

 </a>
 </div>

-We will publish a more detailed benchmarks in future.
+We will publish more detailed benchmarks in future.

 ---